 By far, one of our most popular recipes is the Vegan Fried Egg.
-With more than a thousand inquiries into this delicious recipe, it's no wonder that it's at the top of our favorites-list too!
+With thousands of inquiries into this delicious recipe, it's no wonder it's at the top of our favorites-list too!

 For the Vegan Egg Yolk